LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 <img src="./img/plasticp.png"  width="50%" height="50%">

+## - Second Prototype: deploy the device as it stands
 - Choose and deploy suitable enclosures --> 3D Printed Enclosure

+Exterior design:
 - Holes --> Air Flow
 - Screws --> Maintenance issues

 <img src="./img/a4.png"  width="100%" height="80%">

 <img src="./img/c1.jpeg"  width="70%" height="80%">

 <img src="./img/c2.jpeg"  width="70%" height="80%">

+Interior design:
+- Compactness and tidiness
+- Clearness and simplicity

 - 1 cm above the bottom of the enclosure, a thin broken layer is produced for sliding in the plastic protector and the stripe board, to fix their positions and prevent wobbliness.